 Where can I read about your school?
 Tap or click here to visit the school page.

 Where are you located?
 TLCS is located near the downtown of Cheyenne, Wyoming, at the corner of 22nd Street and Duff Avenue.
 For our location on Google Maps, simply click here

 When is church?
-The Divine Service is celebrated at Trinity every Sunday at 9:00 AM, every Saturday at 5:00 PM, and throughout the year on feast days as announced.
-Lenten midweek Vespers services are held at 7:00 PM, with a potluck beforehand at 6:00 PM.
+The Divine Service is celebrated at Trinity every Sunday at 9:00 AM, every Wednesday at 5:30 PM, and throughout the year on feast days as announced.
+During the school year we have daily chapel services which are open to the public: Matins (the morning prayer office) Monday, Tuesday, Wednesday, and Thursday at 8:05 AM.

 Do you offer Bible studies?
 Yes.
 Sunday Bible classes begin at 10:30 AM.
 The women’s study meets at 10:30 AM on Wednesdays.
 The men’s study meets at 6:30 AM on Tuesdays.